HarshadThorat/Generalised-Data-Structures-Library-in-C-/README.md

   operations on linear, non linear data strutters in an object oriented way.
 • We provide the generic way of implementation so we can use the functionality for any type of data types.
-• All the object oriented design policies are used in this projec
+• All the object oriented design policies are used in this project.